Robert Doornbos: A1 Grand Prix

 Doornbos and Jeroen Bleekemolen drove together in A1 GP for Team Netherlands in the 2008–09 season.
 The drivers alternated races.
-Team Netherlands finished 4th in the championship, with both drivers having scored one victory, both in sprint races.
+Team Netherlands finished fourth in the championship, with both drivers having scored one victory, both in sprint races.

 IndyCar Series

 Doornbos contested the 2009 IndyCar Series season with Newman/Haas/Lanigan Racing.
 Since he had no previous oval track racing experience, he has received coaching from fellow Dutchman Arie Luyendyk.
-Doornbos has finished no worse than 12th in his first three races but the highlight has been a second place start in his first oval track race at Kansas (helped by disqualifications of Dario Franchitti and Hélio Castroneves for dipping below the white line during qualifying).
+Doornbos has finished no worse than twelfth in his first three races but the highlight has been a second place start in his first oval track race at Kansas (helped by disqualifications of Dario Franchitti and Hélio Castroneves for dipping below the white line during qualifying).
 Lining up beside his teammate Graham Rahal, Newman/Haas/Lanigan cars formed the front row for the first time since Milwaukee in 2006.
 He took the lead after the first round of pit stops, but on that first stop under yellow he bumped a stationary tyre in the pit stall ahead of him.
 He was penalised to the rear of the field and was no longer a factor.

-On 4 August 2009 Doornbos posted on his official website that he was leaving Newman/Haas/Lanigan Racing effective immediately.
+On 4 August 2009, Doornbos posted on his official website that he was leaving Newman/Haas/Lanigan Racing effective immediately.
 He stated that there was the option for him to leave the team after 12 races and he decided to take it.
 He also said that he would like to stay in IndyCar and would announce his future plans shortly.

-On 5 August 2009 Doornbos signed with HVM Racing in the IndyCar Series for the remainder of the 2009 and to drive for the team through 2010, however this did not happen.
+The following day on 5 August 2009, Doornbos signed with HVM Racing in the IndyCar Series for the remainder of the 2009 and to drive for the team through 2010, however this did not happen.